EAlmadi/Phase3_project/README.md

 ## 4. Modeling
 * We resampled the data to address the issue of class imbalance by using SMOTE and Stratified sampling so that the models can learn from both classes
+* Categorical features were turned into numerical datatypes for easier modelling

 * We used the train test split split method to split the data into training and testing sets using a ```70/30 split